23 Questions – Get Ready To Launch Your Brand

 8. Are you okay working by yourself or do you need a partner?

 Most of the successful designers/entrepreneurs out there have a partner or mentor.
-Someone who will complement you and your competencies.
+Someone who will compliment you and your competencies.
 Working with a partner means you can always discuss issues with each other.
 How do you want to do it?
 Before getting a partner, you need to ask yourself what your strengths and weaknesses are and what areas you need to develop.
 That way you will be clearer in terms of what you need from the other person.

 9. Do you have the self-discipline needed?